Azuresnow/hw2/expense_tracker/README.md

 The homework will be based on this project named "Expense Tracker",where users will be able to add/remove daily transaction.

+# hw2- Implementation & Testing

+Fuctionality:

+Added filtering function, users can use the input fields to filter by amount or category or both.
+(Input validation on filtering)
+Added reset function, users can view the original list by pressing the reset filter button.

 ## Compile

 To compile the code from terminal, use the following command: